Medical Image Segmentation Using Deep Learning: A Survey: Introduction

-More recently, Taghanaki et al. [17] discussed the development of semantic and medical image segmentation; they categorized deep learning-based image segmentation solutions into six groups, i.e., deep architectural, data synthesis-based, loss function-based, sequenced models, weakly supervised, and multi-task methods.
-To develop a more complete survey on medical image segmentation, Seo et al. [18] reviewed classical machine learning algorithms such as Markov random fields, $k$-means clustering, random forest, and reviewed latest deep learning architectures such as the artificial neural networks (ANNs), the convolutional neural networks (CNNs), the recurrent neural networks (RNNs), etc. Tajbakhsh et al. [19] reviewed solutions of medical image segmentation with imperfect datasets, including two major dataset limitations: scarce annotations and weak annotations.
+More recently, Taghanaki et al.~\cite{taghanaki2020deep}discussed the development of semantic and medical image segmentation; they categorized deep learning-based image segmentation solutions into six groups, i.e., deep architectural, data synthesis-based, loss function-based, sequenced models, weakly supervised, and multi-task methods.
+To develop a more complete survey on medical image segmentation, Seo et al.~\cite{seo2020machine}reviewed classical machine learning algorithms such as Markov random fields, $k$-means clustering, random forest, and reviewed latest deep learning architectures such as the artificial neural networks (ANNs), the convolutional neural networks (CNNs), the recurrent neural networks (RNNs), etc. Tajbakhsh et al.~\cite{tajbakhsh2020embracing}reviewed solutions of medical image segmentation with imperfect datasets, including two major dataset limitations: scarce annotations and weak annotations.
 All these surveys play an important role for the development of medical image segmentation techniques.
-Hesamian et al. [119] reviewed on three aspects of approaches (network structures), training techniques, and challenges.
+Hesamian et al. ~\cite{hesamian2019deep}reviewed on three aspects of approaches (network structures), training techniques, and challenges.
 The network structures section describes the main, popular network structures used for image segmentation.
 The training techniques section discusses the J Digit imaging technique used to train deep neural network models.
 The challenges section describes the various challenges associated with medical image segmentation using deep learning techniques.
-Meyer et al. [120] reviewed the advances in the application or potential application of deep learning to radiotherapy.
-Akkus et al. [149] provided an overview of current deep learning-based segmentation approaches for quantitative brain MRI images.
-Eelbode et al. [150] focus on evaluating and summarizing the optimization methods used in medical image segmentation tasks based primarily on Dice scores or Jaccard indices.
+Meyer et al.~\cite{meyer2018survey}reviewed the advances in the application or potential application of deep learning to radiotherapy.
+Akkus et al.~\cite{akkus2017deep}provided an overview of current deep learning-based segmentation approaches for quantitative brain MRI images.
+Zhou et al.~\cite{zhou2018brief}focused on three typical types of weak supervision: incomplete supervision, inexact supervision and inaccurate supervision.
+Eelbode et al.~\cite{eelbode2020optimization}focus on evaluating and summarizing the optimization methods used in medical image segmentation tasks based primarily on Dice scores or Jaccard indices.

 Through studying the aforementioned surveys, researchers can learn the latest techniques of medical image segmentation, and then make more significant contributions for computer aided diagnoses and smart healthcare.
 However, these surveys suffer from two problems.
 One is that most of them chronologically summarize the development of medical image segmentation, and they thus ignore the technical branch of deep learning for medical image segmentation.
 The other problem is that these surveys only introduce related technical development but not focus on the task characteristics of medical image segmentation such as few-shot learning, imbalance learning, etc., which limits the improvement of medical image segmentation based on task-driven.
 To address these two problems, we present a novel survey on medical image segmentation using deep learning.
 In this work, we make the following contributions: